Eslorex/Name-files-depending-on-the-date/README.md

 # File Renamer Tool

-This tool allows you to rename files in a selected directory based on their modification dates.
-The tool is built with a simple graphical user interface (GUI) using `tkinter`.
+This tool allows you to rename files in a selected directory based on their modification dates also built with a simple graphical user interface (GUI) using `tkinter`.

 ## Features